50% Off: Plot

 Victor and Tyrus Kitt bring Nacho Varga to Gus Fring.
-Threatening harm to Nacho's father, Gus demands that Nacho gain the trust of Lalo Salamanca to obtain information on the Salamancas' activities.
-Hector Salamanca confirms for Lalo that Gus's distribution network is an essential component of the Juarez cartel's operation and profits.
+Threatening harm to Nacho's father, Gus demands that Nacho gain Lalo Salamanca's trust and obtain information on the Salamancas' activities.
+Lalo tells Hector he does not trust Gus; Hector confirms the cartel tolerates Gus only because he earns well.

 Sticky and Ron, two drug users who received Jimmy McGill's 50 percent off business card, go on a multi-day binge.
 They purchase numerous bags of cocaine from the Salamanca stash house but the bags get stuck in the drainpipe.
 The police arrive just before Domingo Molina dislodges the drugs.
 He is arrested and the police prepare to raid the house.
-Nacho, aiming to gain Lalo's trust, climbs over rooftops to sneak into the house and retrieve the drug stash before police enter.
-Lalo is impressed with Nacho but worries Domingo may talk in jail.
-Still upset over Werner Ziegler's death, Mike Ehrmantraut has been regularly drinking to excess.
+Nacho climbs over rooftops to sneak into the house and retrieve the drug stash before police enter.
+Lalo is impressed but worries Domingo may talk in jail.
+Still upset over Werner Ziegler's death, Mike Ehrmantraut has regularly been drinking to excess.
 While babysitting Kaylee Ehrmantraut, he lashes out at her when she asks for details about her father.

 Kim Wexler is still apprehensive about Jimmy practicing law as Saul Goodman.
 Jimmy and Kim attend an open house together at Jimmy's insistence.
 Kim again thanks Jimmy for his effort to help her client accept the plea bargain, but says she does not want to succeed by lying.

 Jimmy turns on the Saul Goodman persona at the courthouse and avoids trials while obtaining favorable plea bargains for his clients, generating fees by producing a high case turnover.
-Assistant District Attorney Suzanne Ericsen, suspicious of Jimmy since Huell Babineaux's arrest, resists Saul's entreaties and insists on formally resolving their pending cases during an already-scheduled appointment.
+Assistant District Attorney Suzanne Ericsen, suspicious of Jimmy since Huell Babineaux's arrest, insists on formally resolving their pending cases during an already-scheduled appointment.
 Howard invites Jimmy to lunch, and Jimmy is unsettled by the reminder of his past.
 Jimmy later pays a custodian, the brother of one of his clients, to disable the courthouse elevator while he is inside with Ericsen, enabling him to informally work out several favorable deals.
 Nacho drives up after Jimmy leaves the courthouse and coerces Jimmy into his car.